laminas/laminas-session/docs/book/application-integration/usage-in-a-laminas-mvc-application.md

 a laminas-mvc based application.
 The example uses a module, a controller and the [session container](../container.md).

-The examples are based on the [tutorial application](https://docs.laminas.dev/tutorials/getting-started/overview/) which builds an album inventory system.
+The example is based on the [tutorial application](https://docs.laminas.dev/tutorials/getting-started/overview/) which builds an album inventory system.

 Before starting, make sure laminas-session is installed and configured.